gardener/gardener-extension-provider-alicloud/docs/tutorials/kubernetes-cluster-on-alicloud-with-gardener/_index.md

 ---
-title: Create a Kubernetes Cluster on Alibaba Cloud
+title: Create a Kubernetes Cluster on Alibaba Cloud with Gardener
 level: beginner
 category: Getting Started
 scope: app-developer
 ---

 ### Overview

 Gardener allows you to create a Kubernetes cluster on different infrastructure providers.
 This tutorial will guide you through the process of creating a cluster on Alibaba Cloud.